Top Interesting Castles in Ireland

 During the Irish Civil War the barracks were taken by the IRA forces who set fire to it before leaving in August 1922.
 With the foundation o... read more

-Step back in time and embark on an epic journey to the Middle Ages at King John's Castle.
-This formidable 800-year-old stone fortress stands majestically on the banks of the River Shannon in the heart of Limerick, Ireland.
-More than just ancient ruins, this living historical center immerses you in tales of kings, warriors, and the daily li... read more
+Step back in time and embark on an epic journey to the Middle Ages at King John’s Castle.
+This imposing 800-year-old stone fortress stands proudly on King’s Island, overlooking the River Shannon.
+More than just ancient ruins, it’s a living historical center that immerses visitors in the stories of kings, warriors, and the people who once inha... read more

-Step back in time and embark on an epic journey to the Middle Ages at King John's Castle.
-This formidable 800-year-old stone fortress stands majestically on the banks of the River Shannon in the heart of Limerick, Ireland.
-More than just ancient ruins, this living historical center immerses you in tales of kings, warriors, and the daily li... read more
+Step back in time and embark on an epic journey to the Middle Ages at King John’s Castle.
+This imposing 800-year-old stone fortress stands proudly on King’s Island, overlooking the River Shannon.
+More than just ancient ruins, it’s a living historical center that immerses visitors in the stories of kings, warriors, and the people who once inha... read more

 Set in the heart of Dublin city, Dublin Castle is presently owned and used by the Irish government for meetings and functions.